-Provide opportunities for the growth of knowledge and quality of practice for physical therapists in relation to older persons with balance deficits and an increased risk for falling.
+The primary purpose of the Balance and Falls SIG is to provide a forum for the increase of knowledge and quality of Physical Therapy practice in relation to older persons with balance problems and an increased risk for falling.

 Monday, June 28th - Annual National Falls Prevention Awareness Day (NFPAD) Kick Off Call

 The APTA Geriatrics Balance and Falls Special Interest Group is proud to announce that our annual National Falls Prevention Awareness Day (NFPAD) Kick Off Call that occurred on Monday, June 28th, was a success!
 NFPAD is an annual event that occurs each year on the first week of fall (this year, it is the week of Wednesday September 22nd) and serves as a national effort to bring fall prevention to the forefront of the minds of clinicians, communities, and community partners.
 At this meeting we presented our NFPAD Toolkit (Version 2.0) to support falls prevention community events, talked about successful events others have had in their states (both pre and post COVID), and answered many of your questions about falls prevention!
 See below for a recording of the meeting.